-Often working in cooperation with the Minnesota Department of Health, Rice County Public Health conducts or participates in the follow-up of reports of communicable disease occurring in Rice County.
+Often working in cooperation with the Minnesota Department of Health, Rice County Public Health conducts or participates in the follow-up of reports of communicable diseases occurring in Rice County.

-For the most up to date information about Ebola, visit the Minnesota Department of Health website or the Centers for Disease Control website.
+For the most up to date information about Ebola, visit the Minnesota Department of Health website or the Centers for Disease Control and Prevention website.

 Sexually transmitted diseases (STDs) are the most frequently reported infectious disease in Rice County and Minnesota.
 Chlamydia was the number one reported infectious disease in Minnesota in 2017, with the majority of cases in teens and young adults between ages 15 and 24.

 Many STDs have no signs and symptoms, and sometimes the symptoms go away but the STD is still present.
 Untreated STDs are serious!
 Untreated chlamydia and gonorrhea can lead to infertility in men and women, and can be passed from an infected woman to her newborn children, causing premature delivery, infant pneumonia and blindness.

 Getting tested for STDs at least once each year is important for all sexually active people – even without symptoms.
 It is important to have an honest and open talk with your healthcare provider and ask whether you should be tested for STDs.